Souf-F/Souf-F/README.md

 ## 📝 About Me

-I am a **Junior Full Stack Developer** training at **Holberton School Toulouse**, where I am building strong foundations across the full web development stack — from backend logic to frontend interfaces.
+I am a **Junior Full Stack Developer** training at **Holberton School Toulouse**, where I am building strong foundations across the full web development stack from backend logic to frontend interfaces.

-I am pursuing an **RNCP Level 6 — Développeur Concepteur d'Application**, with a parallel self-directed specialization in **Cybersecurity**.
+I am pursuing an **RNCP Level 6, Développeur Concepteur d'Application**, with a parallel self-directed specialization in **Cybersecurity**.

-My long-term ambition is to work in **Cybersecurity** — but I believe a strong developer makes a stronger security professional.
+My long-term ambition is to work in **Cybersecurity** but I believe a strong developer makes a stronger security professional.
 That's why I'm focused on **mastering Full Stack development first**: understanding how applications are truly built is, to me, the best foundation for learning how to secure them.

 - 🔭 **Current Focus:** Building real-world Full Stack projects (frontend + backend + deployment)
-- 🛡️ **Specialization Track:** Cybersecurity — OSINT, offensive scripting & pentest fundamentals
+- 🛡️ **Specialization Track:** Cybersecurity: OSINT, offensive scripting & pentest fundamentals
 - 🎯 **Career Goal:** Become a versatile developer, then specialize in securing digital infrastructures
 - 👨‍💻 **Philosophy:** Understand how it's built before you learn how to break or protect it